Automattic/jetpack/readme.txt

 6. Look in wp-content/cache/supercache/.
 Are there directories and files there?
 7. Anything in your php error_log?
 8. If your browser keeps asking you to save the file after the super cache is installed you must disable Super Cache compression.
 Go to the Options->WP Super Cache page and disable it there.
+9. The plugin does not work very well when PHP's safe mode is active.
+This must be disabled by your administrator.

 == Custom Caching ==
 It is now possible to hook into the caching process using the add_cacheacton() function.